DannyGramowski/Bunch-A-Bets/README.md

 }
 ```

 `name` (str): This is the name of your bot.
 It must EXACTLY match the name you register as.
-It must use the Unicode UTF-8 encoding (no emojis) and be no longer than 30 characters.
+It must use the Unicode UTF-8 encoding (no emojis) and be **no longer than 30 characters**.

 `test_game_size` (int): This optional parameter allows you to specify the number of bots[2-6] when running a test game on the server.
 Defaults to 6 if not specified.
 See [Testing Your Bot](#testing-your-bot)